brookiestein/syspowermanager/README.md

 ### Note
-Also you can declare variables for use the shortcuts by way of that you don't need execute the GUI to perform a shutdown or reboot more fast.
+Also you can declare variables for use the shortcuts by way of that you don't need execute the GUI to perform any of the options SPM allows you to do.

-How perform it?
-Sure you know ;-)
+How to perform it?
+For sure you know ;-)

 ### Some screenshots